 What gear are you bringing, and why?

-Ian’s main pack choice is the Fjällräven backpack range, with a specific mention of the Kajka rucksack for carrying shelter and sleep kit in one system, without kit hanging on the outside.
-He also referenced the Fjällräven Abisko II tent, and has used Hanwag leather hiking boots for several years.
+Ian’s main pack choice is the Fjällräven backpack range, with a specific mention of the Kajka rucksack for carrying shelter and sleep kit in one system, without gear hanging on the outside.
+He also referenced the Fjällräven Abisko II tent and has used Hanwag leather hiking boots for several years.

 How do you stay motivated on the tougher stretches?